PiyumiGamage/Algorithms/README.md

-There are collections of Algorithms
+There are collections of Algorithms Hanoi Puzzle,Buble Sort,Insetion Sort,Selection Sort